NillionNetwork/blindfold-py/README.rst

 Versioning
 ^^^^^^^^^^
 The version number format for this library and the changes to the library associated with version number increments conform with `Semantic Versioning 2.0.0 <https://semver.org/#semantic-versioning-200>`__.

+Publishing
+^^^^^^^^^^
+Ensure that any links in this README document to the Read the Docs documentation of this package (or its dependencies) have appropriate version numbers.
+Also ensure that the Read the Docs project for this library has an `automation rule <https://docs.readthedocs.io/en/stable/automation-rules.html>`__ that activates and sets as the default all tagged versions.